-Who can attend the Annual Meeting?
+What must I do if I want to attend the Annual Meeting?

 We will be hosting the Annual Meeting on the Internet via live audiocast.
-You will not be able to attend the Annual Meeting in person.
-All stockholders as of the close of business on the Record Date, or their duly appointed proxies, may listen to and participate in the Annual Meeting via the Internet at https://web.lumiagm.com/249900014.
+You will not be able to attend the Annual Meeting physically in person.
+All holders of shares of our Common Stock as of the close of business on the Record Date, including stockholders of record and stockholders who hold our Common Stock through a broker, bank or other nominee, may register to listen to and participate in the Annual Meeting via live audiocast on the Internet at register.proxypush.com/spwh.
+You must pre-register by no later than 3:00 p.m.
+Mountain Time on May 24, 2021.
+Upon completing your registration, you will receive a confirmation email, which will include additional information about virtually attending the Annual Meeting.

-You will need the control number included on your Notice of Internet Availability or your proxy card or voting instruction form (if you received a printed copy of the proxy materials) or included in the email to you if you received the proxy materials by email in order to be able to vote your shares or submit questions during the Annual Meeting.

-If your shares are held in "street name" (that is, through a bank, broker, or other nominee) and you want to vote at the Annual Meeting, you will also need to obtain and submit a "legal proxy" from the bank, broker, or other nominee that holds your shares giving you the right to vote the shares at the Annual Meeting.
-Please note that if you hold your shares in "street name" you will also need to submit a copy of a brokerage statement reflecting your stock ownership as of the Record Date.
+You will need the control number included on your Notice of Internet Availability, proxy card or voting instruction form (if you received a printed copy of the proxy materials) or included in the email to you (if you received the proxy materials by email) in order to be able to pre-register.
+Please note that if you hold your shares in street name, you may not vote your shares in person at the Annual Meeting unless you obtain a "legal proxy" from the broker, bank or other nominee that holds your shares, giving you the right to vote your shares at the Annual Meeting.
+Please note that if you hold your shares in street name you will also need to submit a copy of a brokerage statement reflecting your stock ownership as of the Record Date.